lorna-creator/my_projectP1/README.md

 In this project, we will apply our analytical skills to identify the safest aircraft options for the company's expansion into the aviation sector.
 We will analyze the aviation_data.csv dataset, sourced from the National Transportation Safety Board, which contains aviation accident records spanning from 1962 to 2023.

 Shape: The dataset contains 88,889 entries and 30 columns.
-Data Types: The data types listed represent the structure of the dataset pertaining to aviation accidents.
+Data Types: The data types listed represent the structure of the dataset related to aviation accidents.
 Each row corresponds to an individual accident, and the columns capture various attributes of these incidents.

-i)object: Indicates categorical or string data, such as accident details ii) float64: Represents numerical values with decimal points, often used for continuous data'
+i)object: Indicates categorical or string data, such as accident details

+ii) float64: Represents numerical values with decimal points, often used for continuous data'

 #### Import the Relevant Libraries and read the data